williamwilson123/SchistoTransmissionModel/README.md

 ## How to install & use package SchistoTransmissionModel

-The package can be installed and loaded like so:
+The package can be installed and loaded from R like so:

     if (!require(SchistoTransmissionModel)) {
       devtools::install_github("gcmilne/SchistoTransmissionModel")